 We have made a pure white (100% merino), then ivory, fawn and grey yarn by blending the merino with some wool from Sue Blacker's black Blue-faced Leicester sheep and some Shetland moorit from Somerset.
 We have then created lovely dyed colours, which are named as far as possible after the wild flowers which grow on the Falkland Islands, some of which are very rare.
 Some of these colours are subtly verrigated, similar to a hand dyed yarns.

 The handle is very smooth, soft and luxurious: possibly the best knitting yarn in the world!
 Being worsted spun Merino, the yarn has a bulky, drapey quality, which will work well for structured and flowing garments and also for textures.

+TENSION/GAUGE: to be sure of tension, you should always knit a sample tension swatch.
 Generally the knitter is one variable but the pattern is another, depending on the intentions of the designer!
-As a guideline: for our DK, on 4mm/US 6, UK 8 needles, you will get around 20 sts and 28 rows to a 10cm/4" square.
-The WPI is usually 15 in worsted spun yarns.
+As a guideline: for this worsted-spun yarn, in 4-ply, on 3mm/US 3, UK 11 needles, you will get 28 sts and 30 rows to a 10cm/4" square, while with DK on 4mm/US 6, UK 8 needles, you will get 20-21 sts and around 25 rows.
+The WPI is usually 18 in worsted spun yarns.